 We stop to admire the church of San Gaudenzio, anchored to a creeper-covered cliff, and the church of Madonna delle Grazie.

 Inside both churches are paintings and frescoes by artist Gaudenzio Ferrari.

 Sacro Monte di Varallo

-The chapels sit regally at the top of a rocky spur above the town.
+The town is a rustic contrast to Piedmont’s capital Turin and these chapels sit regally at the top of a rocky spur above the town.

 Winding paths lead past cell-like enclosures where teams of architects, painters, and sculptors have created beautiful and unique works of art.

-Each chapel is a kind of mini theatre set telling a story with elaborate wall and ceiling frescoes, and life-sized painted figurines (over 800 in total) sculptured from wood and terracotta.
+Each chapel in the Sacre Monte di Varallo is a kind of mini-theatre set telling a story with elaborate wall and ceiling frescoes, and life-sized painted figurines (over 800 in total) sculptured from wood and terracotta.

 Each chapel describes a biblical tale such as Joseph’s first dream, the baptism of Jesus Christ and the crucifixion.

 Franciscan monk Bernardino Caimi came up with the idea of recording biblical scenes with the aim of building a New Jerusalem for pilgrims.